The pool on the edge of Gibraltar Falls looks like an amazing spot to swim, but does it live up to expectations? Without a doubt, the views

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority advises not to walk out onto

 the area above the falls due to the steep cliffs.
 This advice from the managing authority includes not walking to the pool on the